 Cool completely.
 Then slice and enjoy!

-Other old fashioned recipes that you may enjoy:
+Other peanut butter and chocolate recipes that you may enjoy:

 For more recipes and ideas for your home:

 Be sure to join the VIP newsletter list!
 As a valued VIP member, you will get exclusive access to the entire library of free printables – including wall art, cards, organization lists, menu planning set, and more.